-- □ At our college, many (first year) students take a general study skills course. - ☐ These "Student Success" courses focus on the college's resources and programs designed to help students. - ☐ The courses also offer general guidelines as to how to be a successful student. - ☐ The courses are typically taught by the Counseling division.
+- At our college, many (first year) students take a general study skills course. - These "Student Success" courses focus on the college's resources and programs designed to help students. - The courses also offer general guidelines as to how to be a successful student. - The courses are typically taught by the Counseling division.

-The Two Pitfalls of our General Student Success Courses
+Pitfalls of Student Success Courses (Concerning Mathematics)

-- □ The set of study skills required to be successful in a math class are in many ways different than the skills needed in a history - ☐ The study skills are taught out of context.
+- The set of study skills required to be successful in a math class are in many ways different than the skills needed in a history class. - □ The study skills are taught out of context.